Nexus-Mods/NexusMods.App/docs/users/gettingstarted/MovingToTheApp.md

 ## Vortex
 [Vortex](https://www.nexusmods.com/site/mods/1) is the predecessor to the app and is a popular choice among Stardew Valley modders.
 With full Nexus Mods integration, there are two options for importing your mods to the app.

-### Option 1 - Making a Collection
+=== "Option 1 - Making a Collection"
     ??? note "Note - Customised and Off-site Mods"
         If you have altered a mod in any way after installing it, these changes may not be preserved when importing into the app.
 Mods installed from sources other than Nexus Mods may not be exported.

     Using the collections feature, your existing mod setup can be exported and re-downloaded through the app.
 To make a collection from your active profile in Vortex, follow the instructions below:

     1. Open the "Collections" tab from the side menu in Vortex.
     2. Click on the "Workshop" tab at the top of the page.
     3. Hover over "Create a collection" and select "From Profile".
 Give your collection a name and press "Create".
         3a.
 (Optional) In the collection edit screen, we recommend selecting all the mods with Ctrl + A, clicking "Set version" on the bottom toolbar and choose "Exact only".
 This will ensure that the exact same mod file is downloaded into the app, rather than an updated version.
     4. Click "Upload New" at the top of the page to upload your collection to the Nexus Mods website.
 There may be some warnings to resolve, if you need help with these errors please post on the [Vortex forums](https://forums.nexusmods.com/forum/4306-vortex-support/).
     5. Once the upload has completed, click "Open in Browser" in the notification.
     6. On the collection webpage, set a title, summary, category, image and description.
 This can be anything as the collection isn't intended to be shared publicly.
     7. At the top of the page, click "Save & publish revision 1" and in the pop-up select "Unlisted" and click "Publish".
     8. Navigate to the "Mods" tab, select all your mods with Ctrl + A, then click "Deploy Mods" to confirm the changes.
 This will remove the mod files from the game.
     9. Close Vortex.
     10. Open the app and press the "Add collection" button on the collection page to begin the download/install process.

     Once you are confident all your mods are installed in the app, you can re-open Vortex and remove all the mods from there.

-### Option 2 - Importing downloads
+=== "Option 2 - Importing downloads"

-### Un-managing the game
+    This method does not use the collections feature, but uses the files already downloaded to your PC.

+    ??? note "Note - Mod Updates"
+        Importing mods using this method means they do not have any Nexus Mods data associated with them and cannot be checked for updates.

+    1. In Vortex, head to the "Mods" tab, select all mods with Ctrl + A, then disable them.
+    2. Click "Deploy Mods" to ensure all Vortex-managed files are removed from the game folder.
+    3. Select on the "Downloads" option in the side menu, the click "Open Folder" on the toolbar.
+    4. Take note of the download folder location - you'll need this shortly.
+You may now close Vortex.
+    5. Open the Nexus Mods app and [add Stardew Valley](../gettingstarted/AddGames.md).
+    6. In the Library, select "Get Mods: From Drive".
+    7. Navigate to the download folder location found in Step 2.
+    8. Press Ctrl + A to select all mod archives in the folder.
+    9. Click "Open" and wait for the app to import all the mods (this can take several minutes).
+    10. You can now start adding these mods to your loadout.

 ## Stardrop
 [Stardrop](https://www.nexusmods.com/stardewvalley/mods/10455) is a community-created cross-platform mod manager that is also a popular choice for Stardew Valley modders.

 1. Uninstall SMAPI from your game folder (Uninstall instructions [:fontawesome-brands-windows:](https://stardewvalleywiki.com/Modding:Installing_SMAPI_on_Windows#Uninstall) [:fontawesome-brands-linux:](https://stardewvalleywiki.com/Modding:Installing_SMAPI_on_Linux#Uninstall)).
+2.

 ## Mod Organizer 2
 [Mod Organizer 2](https://www.nexusmods.com/skyrimspecialedition/mods/6194) is an alternative community-created mod manager used primarily for Bethesda games but also offers support for Stardew Valley.
 To add your mods downloaded into MO2 to the app, follow the steps below: